Great Barrier Reef Tour

 Whitehaven Beach: Whitehaven Beach is renowned for having some of the whitest sand in the world; the 7 km slice of white silica sand is surrounded by turquoise waters and a must-visit from Airlie Beach.
 Hill Inlet is an impressive cove at the end of the beach and there's a lookout at Tongue Point.
 See the highlights of the Whitsundays, including the naturally formed romantic Heart Reef.
 You can do a half-day trip from Airlie Beach either by boat or helicopter.

-Check out alternative wildlife on the Proserpine River.
-Whitsunday Crocodile Safari provides return transfers from Airlie Beach, and the tour includes a relaxing river cruise to spot freshwater crocodiles, an open-air wagon train tour through the Goorganga wetlands, BBQ lunch and traditional billy tea and damper (skillet bread).
+Wildlife Safaris: Check out alternative wildlife on the Proserpine River.
+Whitsunday Crocodile Safari provides return transfers from Airlie Beach, and the tour includes a relaxing river cruise to spot freshwater crocodiles, an open-air wagon train tour through the Goorganga Wetlands, BBQ lunch and traditional billy tea and damper (skillet bread).
 For bookings, call 07 4948 3310.

-For the ultimate adrenalin rush, enjoy great views from a plane before freefalling for between 20 and 55 seconds with Skydive Airlie Beach.
+Skydiving: An adrenalin rush is assured along with great views when you freefall for between 20 and 55 seconds over the Whitsundays with Skydive Airlie Beach.
 The company offers a return courtesy pickup from Airlie Beach.
 For bookings, call 1300 663634.